francisstephan/pashtoscript/README.md

 ## Comment

-A scalajs, sclajs-react port from clojurescript, reagent (see https://github.com/francisstephan/farsiscript)
+A scalajs, scalajs-react port from clojurescript, reagent (see https://github.com/francisstephan/farsiscript)

 ## References